tjtoml/mattermost-ansible/README.md

 ## Usage
 Clone this repository.
 First, decide what type of install you would like to perform:

 * If you just want to try Mattermost out, and aren't planning on using it for any length of time, use `quickAndDirty.yml`.

-* If you don't have a local install of ansible and need insall Mattermost on the same machine that runs ansible, use `local.yml`
+* If you don't have a local install of ansible and need insall Mattermost on the same machine that runs ansible, use `local.yml`.
+You will need to run `mv ansible.cfg-local-only ansbile.cfg` before running the playbook.

 * To install a ready to use MatterMost server with an SSL cert from letsencrypt, use `production.yml`.
 (This is intended more as a jumping-off point than an actual production install.)
-* If you just want to try Mattermost out, and aren't planning on using it for any length of time, use `QuickAndDirty.yml`.
-* If you don't have a local install of ansible and need insall Mattermost on the same machine that runs ansible, use `local.yml`
-* To install a ready to use MatterMost server with an SSL cert from letsencrypt, use `production.yml`

 Then,